 The Mandalorian season 2 cast

-A The Hollywood Reporter report revealed that Temuera Morrison, who played Jango Fett in Star Wars Episode II: Attack of the Clones, will join the cast of The Mandalorian season 2.
+A The Hollywood Reporter report revealed that Temuera Morrison, who played Jango Fett in Star Wars Episode II: Attack of the Clones, joined the cast of The Mandalorian season 2.
 Morrison is playing Jango's son Boba Fett from the original trilogy, which seems to confirm that Boba Fett survived falling into the sarlacc pit in Return of the Jedi.
 According to the report, Boba Fett will play a small role in the show, but we're eager to see how he's connected to our titular character.

-Ahsoka in The Mandalorian Season 2
+Ahsoka in The Mandalorian season 2

 There's one bit of casting news we didn't mention above: SlashFilm reported that Rosario Dawson will play a live-action version of Ahsoka Tano, the padawan apprentice of Anakin Skywalker, who has only been seen as an animated chararcter in Star Wars: The Clone Wars and Star Wars: Rebels.